brunoamaral/guerite/README.md

 - `guerite.restart=0 3 * * *` schedules forced restarts at the specified cron times (no image pull).
 - `guerite.recreate=0 4 * * *` schedules forced container recreation at the specified cron times (no image pull).
 - `guerite.health_check=*/5 * * * *` runs a health check on the cron schedule; if the container is not `healthy`, it is restarted (rate-limited by the backoff).
+- `guerite.depends_on=db,cache` declares dependencies (by container base name) so this container is processed after its dependencies are running and healthy; also used to order operations within a compose project.

+### Dependency ordering

+- Containers are grouped by compose project (`com.docker.compose.project`) and ordered using Docker `Links` plus the `guerite.depends_on` label.
+- Actions are skipped for a container when any declared dependency is missing, stopped, or unhealthy.
+- Compose `depends_on` is not visible to Docker; use `guerite.depends_on` to express those relationships for Guerite.

 ## Container lifecycle